-- Review fact flashcards!
 Math facts are the first to go over the summer!
 I don’t know what takes the place of them, perhaps some Minecraft strategies, I don’t know.
 Spend 10-15 minutes a day reviewing addition, subtraction, or multiplication depending on your child’s grade level.
 There is a great site, TheMathWorksheetSite.com, where you can create worksheets if you would like.
 This is a paid subscription site, but they do have some free materials available.

-- Have your child read 20 minutes a day.
 Keep a reading log and celebrate increments of 100, 200, 300 minutes.
 Set goals for the summer of the number of minutes to read.
 Libraries have fantastic summer reading programs!
 Our local library has one and so does Barnes and Noble.

-- Have your child keep a summer journal of all of the fun and exciting things they do over the break.
+Have your child keep a summer journal of all of the fun and exciting things they do over the break.
 I love when my students come back and show me their journals the following school year!
 They practice their writing and have a nice memento of the summer!
 Reinforce good writing mechanics and structure.

 Teacher stores have wonderful summer workbooks.
 Our school sells the Summer Bridge Books specific to each grade level.
-They are an ideal resource to have for you child!
+They are an ideal resource to have for your child!
 My daughter enjoys tracking her progress in the provided charts.
 Again, a few minutes each day is fine!
 (The pages are designed for a page a day, I believe.)

-- Have a spot in your home designated for “school”.
+Have a spot in your home designated for “school”.
 A corner with a desk, chair, pencils, crayons, etc. It is much easier to “get your work done” if you have a desirable space to do it in!

 - For grades K-1, work on identifying coins.
-(Quarter, Dime, Nickel, Penny) and their worth.
+(Quarter, Dime, Nickel, Penny) and they are worth.
 This can be quite fun with the many excursions that take place over the summer!
 I know we practice this all the times with trips to the grocery store, pool, and Dairy Queen!
 (Our most favorite place to practice!)

 - For grades 2-5, work on both identifying coins and counting coins.
 With the new Common Core Standards, money is not really covered until third grade.
 I find this disheartening when it used to be taught in first and second grade.
-Fourth and fifth graders can work on counting up to make change, counting money, etc.
+Fourth and fifth graders can work on counting up to make a change, counting money, etc.